richardvdoost/play-to-win/README.md

-# python-rl
+# AI Dabble

-Playing around with some reinforcement learning concepts in Python.
+Playing around with some AI concepts in Python.

 ## Requirements